fmerg/pymerkle/API.md

 - **save_dir** (_str_) – [optional] Relative path with respect to the current working directory of the directory where to save the generated receipt.
 If specified, the generated receipt will be saved within this directory as a ``.json`` file named with the receipt's uuid.
-Otherwise, then generated receipt will *not* be automatically stored in any file.
+Otherwise, the generated receipt will *not* be automatically stored in any file.

 - **Returns**: a receipt containing the result of validation (along with _time-stamp_ and _uuid_)